-Bike MS Ride Guide Minuteman Ride Saturday, July 14, 2012
+Bike MS Ride Guide Bike & Hike the Berkshires Ride & Hike Guide Saturday, September 22, 2012

-Welcome to the 2012 Bike MS: Minuteman Ride, presented by New England Acura Group!
-With your support, we are providing hope for more than 18,000 people in Maine, Massachusetts, New Hampshire, and Vermont who are living with multiple sclerosis.
-For every dollar raised, 85 cents directly supports the mission of the National MS Society.
-You are truly making a difference.
+Welcome to the 2012 Bike MS: Bike and Hike the Berkshires by Genzyme!
+With your support, you are providing hope for the 19,000 people in Maine, Massachusetts, New Hampshire and Vermont who are living with multiple sclerosis.
+For every dollar raised, 85 cents directly supports the mission of the National MS Society, Greater New England Chapter, you are truly making a difference.

-Bike MS: Minuteman Ride is a celebration of your hard work.
-While there is still no cure, we have made great strides in the movement to create a world free of MS. Research is cutting edge, and there have been great advances in diagnosis and treatment.
+Bike MS: Bike and Hike the Berkshires is a celebration of your hard work.
+Whether you are Riding or Hiking, you are moving us closer to a world free of multiple sclerosis.
+While there is still no cure, we have made great strides in the movement.
+Research is cutting edge and there have been great advances in diagnosis and treatment.

-As we take to the roads in July, please remember those who face the challenges of multiple sclerosis on a daily basis.
+As we take to the roads and trails in September, remember those who face the challenges of multiple sclerosis on a daily basis.
 On behalf of the National Multiple Sclerosis Society, Greater New England Chapter, thank you.

-I want to personally thank you for joining the MS Movement.
-People with MS need us now more than ever.
-Let's remember the reason we are all here - to create a world free of MS!
-Liz Strawn Ride Manager
+Liz Strawn